Last Updated: March 31, 2021

 Ladies and gentlemen, please meet Pinterest.

-Social media marketing statistics released by the platform itself in 2016 showed interesting trends.
+Social media marketing statistics released by the platform itself showed interesting trends.

 Who would miss an opportunity like that?

 Trust social media marketing stats, people.

 There’s one important outtake for us here.
 Pinterest, just as Instagram, is more of a visual platform.
 What does this show us?